Build a Backyard Playground Your Kids Will Actually Play In!

 Bring On The Water

 Water play is a basic for any four season outdoor play space.
 Even in the cooler months you can have loads of fun with a water table.
 Pick up an inexpensive paint roller at the dollar store and let your little one “paint” the side of the house or the pavement with water.
 Draw pictures with water using various sized paint brushes.
 The pouring and filling of various sizes of containers is endlessly satisfying and important for the development of fine motor skills.
-Sprinklers, toddler pools and popular water walls made of hose and bottle bits keep everyone cool on a hot day.
+Sprinklers, toddler pools and water slides keep everyone cool on a hot day.

 A sandbox, a corner of their own in the garden, or a pile of leaves is a wonderful place for sensorial play.
 Being able to dig, shovel and move stuff is the kind of unstructured play that is good for body and mind.
 Crafts and play kitchens are perfect for outdoor play too.
 Glitter will make you less crazy out on the lawn and mud pies are best served in the backyard!